jsakamoto/Toolbelt.Blazor.HotKeys/README.md

 ## Limitations

-### Server-side Blazor is not supported
+### Server-side Blazor (Blazor Server App) is not supported

-This library doesn't support Server-side Blazor, at this time.
+This library doesn't support Server-side Blazor (Blazor Server App), at this time.

 ### No "Cheat Sheet"